ipni/index-provider/README.md

 * [Metadata](metadata): a blob of bytes capturing how to retrieve the data.
 * Entries: a link pointing to a list of chunked multihashes.
 * Context ID: a key for the content being advertised.
+* IsRm: flag that tells whether this advertisement is for removal of the previously published content.
+* ExtendedProviders: an optional field that is explained in the next section.

 The Entries link points to the IPLD node that contains a list of mulitihashes being advertised.
 The list is represented as a chain of "Entry Chunk"s where each chunk contains a list of multihashes and